Operation: To Fool A Hawke, Chap. 2

 "Well, Mrs. Hawke," Mr. Conrad said, "and I certainly hope you still are Mrs. Hawke when this is over with—if I've learned one thing about you since you started in this class, it's that once you've made up your mind about something, it's nigh onto impossible to change it.
 So, all I'm going to say is—good luck—because I think you're going to need it."

 I could only imagine what was goin' through String's mind right at the moment—and none of what I was imagining was any good.
-He's probably tryin' to figure out what he's gonna do with the rest of his life, if I know him, I thought, and I couldn't blame him.
+He's probably tryin' to figure out what he's gonna do with the rest of his life, if I know him, and in all honesty, I couldn't blame him.
 Especially since he's figuring that the rest of his life now won't include me.
 Then, I had a horrible thought.
 When we left this mornin', we didn't take any of our luggage with us to make it look like we were goin' somewhere.
 I wonder...I worried that the absence of any bags would tip String off to the fact that this wasn't for real, but then my mind rationalized how I could explain it—I made the decision and wanted to go before Hawke could convince me to stay.
 So I didn't take time to pack.
 I'd planned on comin' back for our things later.
 It actually sounded like it made sense to me when I turned it over in my mind, so I hoped, when the time came and I went home to face my husband, that he'd see it the same way.

 "What are we gonna do, Mommy?"
 Sally Anne demanded.